react-dnd/react-dnd/packages/core/dnd-core/README.md

 # dnd-core

-Drag and drop sans the GUI.
+Drag and Drop stateful engine - no GUI.

 This is a clean implementation of drag and drop primitives that does not depend on the browser.
 It powers [React DnD](https://github.com/react-dnd/react-dnd) internally.